-You can use Salesforce Reports to chart the productivity of your company, understand how employees are utilizing sales tactics, and adjust selling strategies to hit quotas.
+You can use Salesforce Reports & Dashboards to chart the productivity of your company, understand how employees are utilizing sales tactics, and adjust selling strategies to hit quotas.

 In this article, we’ll review everything you need to know about joined reports in Salesforce, including what they are, how to use them, and common use cases.

 Salesforce Report Types

 Before we dive into joined reports, let’s review the different report types in Salesforce CRM.
 There are primarily four report types which we’ve outlined below.

 Tabular Reports, often called Tables, are a basic list of data.
 There are no groupings, and this is an ideal option when it comes to exporting data for manipulation in Google Sheets.

 Tabular reports are often used as a starting point for data to be cleansed and uploaded via other tools such as Data Loader.
 However, the Data Loader is often limited and prone to error, which is why many users leverage a dedicated Google Sheets Salesforce connector instead.

 Tabular report formats are also ideal for “top ten” lists of Accounts (or other object records).
 Some examples of these reports would include Accounts at High Risk, Highest Grossing Opportunities, or Contracts Up for Renewals.

 Summary Reports are one of the most popular report types, based on their flexibility and visualization capabilities, such as charts and graphs.
 In a Summary Report, data is grouped by a common field, such as Account Name, or Opportunity Owner.
 The visualizations available for summary reports include, but are not limited to, funnels, pie graphs, and bar graphs.

 Matrix Reports are more complex than tabular or summary reports and are best used for financial or complicated numerical data.
 You can group both by rows and columns and see it in more of a “matrix” pattern.